 Figure 1.6.
-Internal Components
+Subsystems of a Pacemaker cluster

 The CIB uses XML to represent both the cluster's configuration and current state of all resources in the cluster.
 The contents of the CIB are automatically kept in sync across the entire cluster and are used by the PEngine to compute the ideal state of the cluster and how it should be achieved.